dice-project/DICE-Configuration-BO4CO/README.md

 $ git clone https://github.com/dice-project/DICE-Deployment-Service.git
 ```

-Moreover, the DICE deployment service needs to be running soemwhere (see the [guideline](https://github.com/dice-project/DICE-Deployment-Service/blob/master/doc/AdminGuide.md)) and the associated filed in `expconfig.yaml` needs to be updated accordingly:
+Moreover, the DICE deployment service needs to be running somewhere (see the [guideline](https://github.com/dice-project/DICE-Deployment-Service/blob/master/doc/AdminGuide.md)) and the associated filed in `expconfig.yaml` needs to be updated accordingly:

 ```yaml
 services: